fkanedev/fkctp-django-Car-Dealerships-ma-ci-tdd-ui/README.md

 - server/djangobackend/: The main Django project directory containing settings and configurations.
 - server/djangoapp/: Contains the core application responsible for car and dealerships related functionalities.
 - server/static/: Holds static files such as CSS and JavaScript.
+- cloudant/: Contains the database configurations and scripts to create the necessary databases in the remote Cloudant repository.
+- functions/: Contains the functions to be deployed on IBM Cloud Functions, including :
+   - Node.js functions for retrieving dealership information
+   - Python functions for retrieving and posting reviews.

 ### Templates
 The project uses Django's templating system for rendering HTML.
 The main templates include: